lydemann/blog.christianlydemann.com/content/post/setup-meanstack-app-with-docker.md

 draft: false
 ---

 This post is about creating a MEAN stack app consisting of Angular 5, MongoDB, NodeJS and Express, running in Docker.
-It is based on a Github demo I created, which can be viewed [here](https://github.com/lydemann/docker-meanstack-demo).
+It is based on a Github demo I created, which can be found [here](https://github.com/lydemann/docker-meanstack-demo).

 ## Docker overview